 A student is certified for graduation only when credit has been earned for all courses in the degree or certificate plan and any appropriate course substitution and/or transfer credit authorizations are on file.
 Although advisors are available to assist them, students are responsible for keeping track of their progress toward meeting program requirements.
-Contact the faculty advisor for assistance.
+Contact the Enrollment Coach Program Enrollment Coach for assistance.